carsontang/carsontang.github.io/quotes.md

 Instead of hating the competition, you should have respect for them: "What are they doing right?
 How can that inspire me to do better?"

 *Unknown*

+---

+I have been consistently surprised by how impactful notes can be...I found the most impact from writing position notes that challenge how people think or touch on an unnamed feeling.

+*Unknown*